 Consider Him Who Needed No Consecration Ceremony

-- There was no need for a burnt offering to render His worship acceptable for Him who lived a life of perfect worship.
+- Jesus Needed No burnt offering to render His worship acceptable; for He lived a life in perfect worship.

 How do we respond to Him Who Needed No Consecration Ceremony?